AdobeDocs/marketo-measure.en/help/configuration-and-setup/marketo-measure-and-salesforce/marketo-measure-salesforce-objects.md

 ![](assets/5.png)

 The [!DNL Marketo Measure] A/B Test Object is displayed as a Related List on [!UICONTROL Leads], [!UICONTROL Contacts] and [!UICONTROL Opportunity] pages.
-The list surfaces all the experiments and variations that you're running through Optimizely or VWO, and allows you to see the experiments/variations as they relate to specific Leads and Contacts.
+The list surfaces all the experiments and variations that you are running through Optimizely or VWO, and allows you to see the experiments/variations as they relate to specific Leads and Contacts.

 ## [!DNL Marketo Measure] Events {#marketo-measure-events}